 -Eat just about any type of food.
 Experience a natural chewing (mastication) motion

--Patients report feeling confident and having a high level of self-esteem knowing their dentures are aesthetically appealing and match the appearance of their face
+-Denture patients report feeling confident and having a high level of self-esteem knowing their dentures are aesthetically appealing and match the appearance of their face

 -Durability and sustainability

--Improved comfort compared to other soltuions
+-Improved comfort compared to other solutions

 -Patients report having ease of pronunciation, reduced worrying about stumbling over fricatives or struggling with sibilants when speaking in public, with friends or family.